 Average Solar Panel Cost in 2026

-The average residential solar panel system in the US costs between $15,000 and $25,000 before incentives.
-After applying the federal solar tax credit (more on that below), most homeowners pay $10,500–$17,500 out of pocket.
-Not cheap — but potentially life-changing for your electricity bills.
+The average residential solar panel system in the US costs between $15,000 and $25,000 installed.
+That is also what you actually pay in 2026: the 30% federal tax credit that used to knock roughly a third off that figure expired for systems completed after 2025 (details below).
+Not cheap — but still potentially transformative for your electricity bills, depending on where you live.

 |---|---|---|---|